 It started as a hopeful day.
 At least for me.
 Poor Xavier.
 He was tired, and I was dragging him to another all-day sightseeing activity on his Sunday that he likely already knew would not go as planned.

-We boarded the train at Milano Centrale at 9am, set to arrive in Genova at 11.
+We boarded the train at Milano Centrale at 9am, set to arrive in Genoa at 11.
 From there, we had about two hours before our ferry to Portofino.
 Because we were doing this as a day trip, unless we wanted to leave at 5am, this was our only option.
 A 90 minute ferry each way, with only 70 minutes in Portofino.

-By the time we arrived in Genova, it already felt like we had lived a full day, and it wasn’t even noon.
+By the time we arrived in Genoa, it already felt like we had lived a full day, and it wasn’t even noon.
 Little did we know, that delayed train would end up being the least of our problems.

 We sat down at a small pizza restaurant and ordered a beer and a Stracci Bianca to share, a white pizza with olive oil, salt, and the freshest stracciatella I had ever had.
 I still remembered the soft, stringy texture and the saltiness of the cheese.